Close Menu

 Electronic viewfinder: Often abbreviated EVF, the viewfinder is what you use to compose your shots and there is perhaps more variation here between cameras than any other features.
 The viewfinder has a huge impact on how much you’ll enjoy using a camera.
 This is one place I suggest heading to your local camera shop to try out the viewfinder in person and make sure it works for you, especially if, like me, you wear glasses.

 Weather sealing: An often overlooked feature that’s important if you want to shoot in adverse conditions.
-This one is important for landscape photographers.
+It’s never 100 percent though, keep your gear out of the weather whenever you can no matter how sealed it might be.
 A related feature to look for is a sensor cover that protects the sensor from dust and dirt when changing lenses.

 Battery life: Battery life is pretty good across camera bodies these days, but there are still some that are better than others.
 For example, my Sony A7RII chews through batteries and I seldom head out with fewer than 2 backups, which is a pain.

 In-camera JPEG quality: All the cameras here can save your images as RAW files, JPEG files, or both at the same time.
 However, some cameras produce better JPEGs than others.
-Fujifilm is especially noted for the amount of control it offers to fine-tune in-camera JPEGs, though Panasonic’s Lumix line has recently added the ability to apply LUTs in-camera, which is also very nice.
+Fujifilm is especially noted for the amount of control it offers to fine-tune in-camera JPEGs, but these days every manufacturer has embraced this idea, with Nikon providing its own system, Sony also has tools, as does Canon.
+Panasonic’s Lumix line has possibly the best of the bunch with its new ability to apply LUTs in-camera.

 Once you’ve got your camera, read the manual and learn what it can and cannot do, and then use it over and over until it is an effortless extension of your mind.
 Once you have the comfort level, the gear fades into the background where it belongs, and you can focus on making the images you’ve always dreamed of creating.